Plactic relations for $r$-domino tableaux: Related background

-\begin{definition} A {\it skew tableau} $T$ is obtained by labeling the cells of $\lambda/\mu$ with non repeating positive integers such that the numbers increase from left to right and from top to bottom.
+\begin{definition} A {\it skew tableau} $T$ of shape $\lambda/\mu$ is obtained by labeling the cells of $\lambda/\mu$ with non repeating, totally ordered letters such that the letters increase from left to right and from top to bottom.
 If $\mu =\emptyset$ then $T$ is called a {\it Young tableau}.
 We denote by

-respectively, the set of numbers labeling each box of $T$ and the partition underlying $T$.
-If the size of $\sh(T)=n$ and $\lb(T)= \{1,2,\ldots,n\}$ then $T$ is called a {\it standard skew} or {\it standard Young tableau} according to the shape of $T$.
-We denote by $SYT_n$ the set of all standard Young tableaux of $n$ cells. \end{definition}
+respectively, the set of letters labeling each box of $T$ and the partition underlying $T$.
+For a set $\mathcal{A}$ of letters given with a totally ordering, we denote by $SYT_{\mathcal A}$ the set of Young tableaux labeled with $\mathcal{A}$.
+If $\mathcal{A}=\{1,2,\ldots,n\}$ then $T$ is called a {\it standard skew} or {\it standard Young tableau} according to the shape of $T$.
+Moreover the set of standard Young tableaux are denoted by $SYT_n$. \end{definition}